|What is patellar luxation? Causes Symptoms Diagnosis Treatment Home care|

-- As your cat walks, he may skip or hop on the affected leg, he frequently pulls the leg up towards the body and skips.
+- As the cat walks, he may skip or hop on the affected leg, or frequently pull the hind leg up towards the body

 In some cases, patellar luxation may be an incidental finding during a routine physical examination.

-Your veterinarian will perform a thorough evaluation of your cat and obtain a medical history from you.
-He will manually evaluate the patellar to evaluate and grade the severity of the patellar luxation.
+The veterinarian will perform a thorough evaluation and obtain a medical history from you.
+Which will include a lameness examination to evaluate and grade the severity of the patellar luxation.

-Xray images taken from different angles to view the patellar and the depth of the trochlear groove can confirm diagnosis, he will also look for arthritic to the joint as a result of the condition.
+X-ray images taken from different angles to view the patellar and the depth of the trochlear groove will confirm the diagnosis.
+The veterinarian will also look for signs of arthritis in the affected knee as a result of the patellar luxation.

 |Grade 0:||Normal patellar.|